-Five generations of Massas have laboured tirelessly to keep the Timorasso flame alight; it’s not difficult to see the origins of Walter’s frustration.
+Five generations of Massas laboured tirelessly to keep the Timorasso flame alight whilst cheap Pinot Grigio and Prosecco rolled past by the truckload.
+It’s not difficult to see the origins of Walter’s frustration.
 Here on the steep hills just east of Tortona grow the last few hectares of Timorasso in the world.
-An ancient variety with tiny yields and immense concentration, it ought to be served by the glass in every restaurant with even the slightest aspirations to a decent wine list.
-But it isn’t and Walter, no fool, knows why and why he must, literally, shove a glass in the hand of everyone he meets.
-The Timorasso ‘Derthona’ is initially shy in the glass but develops red apple, apricot and tangerine with time.
-Extended lees contact gives it a creamy mouthfeel often mistaken for oak (there is none) and the acidity will keep it developing in bottle for ages.
-Last year Walter opened a 1979 Timorasso and it was in rude health.
+An ancient variety with thick skins, low yields, high disease susceptibility and immense concentration, it ought to be served by the glass in every restaurant with even the slightest aspirations to a decent wine list.

 Massa's Timorasso At Osteria Francescana - July 2016

 Colli Tortonesi Barbera DOC 'Monleale'